Why am I down? An Eye-Opening Story of Envy and Faith

 The shock hit her hard.
 Ramsha hadn’t even told her.

 But Zoya couldn’t figure out why Ramsha had acted that way.
-One day, her mother noticed her sadness and said, "Sweetheart, I’ve been watching you for days-you’re so quiet.
-First, your illness shook us, and now this unexplained sadness… What’s wrong?"
+One day, her mother noticed her sadness.

-Her mother comforted her with patience, but that night, she mentioned it to Zoya’s father.
+She comforted her with patience, but that night, she mentioned it to Zoya’s father.
 He was deeply concerned about his daughter’s well-being.
-After Isha prayers, he met with Scholar Saeed Ullah and shared Zoya’s struggles; her mental distress, declining health, and withdrawal from studies.

-The next day, after Fajr prayers, her father approached him again.
-The scholar's words were grave: "The real problem is far more serious.
+The scholar listened intently, and his expressions were grave: "The real problem is far more serious.
 The one who is truly ill doesn’t even realize their own sickness."

 Confused, Zoya's father asked, "What do you mean?"

-The scholar replied, "Understand this: Your daughter has been afflicted by the evil eye—someone’s envy has touched her."
+The scholar replied, "Understand this: Your daughter has been afflicted by the evil eye; someone’s envy has touched her."
+Sometimes resentment turns dark 👉 see how envy can trigger the evil eye.

 - Blow (Ruqyah) on yourself and the afflicted one after recitation.